Hemisquilla californiensis

 Hemisquilla californiensis is a species of mantis shrimp native to the northern Pacific Ocean.
 H. californiensis is known for smashing prey against rocks using its raptorial claws, as well as its brightly colored telson and eyespots under the tail.
 H. californiensis is one of the largest and most common mantis shrimp species in California.
 H. californiensis is one of three subspecies of H. ensigera.

+Etymology

+The genus name Hemisquilla comes from Ancient Greek ἡμι- (hēmi-), meaning 'half', and Latin squilla, meaning 'a kind of shrimp'.
+The specific epithet californiensis comes from the word California, and -ensis, meaning 'from a place'.

 Habitat

 Hemisquilla californiensis is found off the warm water coasts of Southern California, Baja California, as well as mainland Mexico.
 In Southern California it inhabits the islands of Santa Cruz, Anacapa, Santa Catalina and San Clemente.
 It prefers environments with organic, nutrient-rich silty sand sediment.
 The California Department of Fish and Game states populations are often caught during rod and line fishing as well as by skin divers.

 Body

 H. californiensis has long folding forelimbs (dactyls) that are used to incapacitate prey.
 Mantis shrimps are divided into two groups: smashers and spearers, depending on the method of catching prey.
 Spearers pierce their prey with their dactyls.
 Smashers use the heel of the dactyl as a hammer to smash open hard-shell organisms, such as clams, crabs, and snails.
 H. californiensis is classified as a smasher, using its raptorial claws to smash open its prey against rocks and then eat the organisms soft body inside.

 The telson of H. californiensis and is brightly colored and ornamented.
 Underneath the tail there are two bright eyespots, which are flashed at predators as a defense mechanism; surprising the attackers and sending them away.
 The supportive ridges of the telson can provide a structural advantage during territorial fights between smashers.

 H. californiensis can grow up to 10 inches in length.
 The carapace sheds periodically throughout development, leaving the species vulnerable after molting while the shell is still soft.